netdsg/chessfana/README.md

 Install the Grafana JSON by simpod data source type.
 This is a plugin that can be found at grafana.com

 **Step #3**<br>
 Select a web server for the chessfanaCgi.py script.
-One solution would be to install apache on the same server Grafana is one.
+One solution would be to install apache on the same server Grafana is on.

 **Step #4**<br>
 Choose a directory for the json game files.
 Set the jsonGameDirectory variable to this value in getChessStats.py & chessfanaCgi.py.
 This variable is near the top in each script.